Below are the frequently asked questions we receive at Arkansas Real Estate School.

 Q. Is my license reciprocal to other states?

 A. Arkansas Real Estate Commission reciprocates with 16 other states.
-For more information and a list of these states, click HERE to go to the AREC website.
+For more information and a list of these states, see the AREC website.

 Q. Do you have knowledgeable licensed instructors?